 Just as cookies have ingredients, so do objects.
 Memory is the "raw ingredient" programmers use to make objects.
 One of the most striking differences between C++ and Java is where and how programmers allocate that memory.
 The following figures illustrate the differences, which we revisit in detail in chapter 4.

 The object-oriented paradigm requires three main characteristics: encapsulation, inheritance, and polymorphism.
-The latter two characteristics are discussed later in the semester.
+We explore the latter two characteristics later in the semester.
 We achieve encapsulation by packaging data and the operations that use that data together into an entity called an object.
 Java and C++ use different terms to name class variables and operations.
 Java calls them instance variables or fields and methods, respectively, which denotes that they "belong" to instances or objects.
-C++ calls them member variables and member functions because they are members of a class.
-Much of the following syntax has to do with creating objects, accessing data, and calling operations.
+C++ calls them member variables and member functions because they are class members.
+The following syntax focuses on creating objects, accessing data, and calling operations.

 Constructors are just functions (C++) or methods (Java), but they are special in one significant way.
-Each time a program instantiates a new object, it automatically calls a constructor that builds or initializes the object making it ready for use by the program.
+Each time a program instantiates a new object, it automatically calls a constructor that builds, initializes, or constructs the object, making it ready for use by the program.
 Constructors can be simple or complex.
-Simple constructors may simply initialize the variables in an object by transferring the values stored in the constructor arguments to the variables.
+Simple constructors may only initialize the variables in an object by transferring the values stored in the constructor arguments to the variables.
 Complex constructors may perform more complicated operations.

 Many Java textbooks claim that Java doesn't have pointers.
-Nevertheless, Java program always manage all objects with pointers (technically references).
-However, Java only has one way of managing objects, so it dispenses with the pointer operators that we will tackle in chapter 4.
+Nevertheless, Java programs always manage all objects with pointers (technically references).
+However, Java only has one way of handling objects and can dispense with the pointer operators, Chapter 4's topic.

 Strictly speaking, arrays are not an object-oriented construct.
 However, Java implements them as objects, while C++ treats them as a primitive or fundamental data type.
 The difference between the two languages warrants a brief comparison, which should be sufficient until we formally study arrays in chapter 7.